 Add new Section #

-X Document Sharing Exchange on FHIR (MHD-HIE) Profile
+X Document Sharing Exchange on FHIR (MHDS) Profile

+MHDS Profile specifies how a collection of IHE profiles can be used by communities for exchanging health information.
+These IHE profiles include support for patient identification, health document location and retrieval, provider directories, and the protection of privacy and security.
+MHDS shows how various profiles work together to provide a standards-based, interoperable approach to community health information sharing.

-This profile defines a Document Sharing Exchange that is based around the FHIR standard.
+This profile defines a Document Sharing Exchange that is based around the HL7 FHIR standard.
 This Document Sharing exchange is following the principles described in the whitepaper on Document Sharing.
 This Document Sharing exchange requires the same management of metadata as descried in the metadata handbook:

 ITI Technical Framework: Vol. 3 - Section 4.0 Metadata used in Document Sharing